exoplatform/cs/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     * [CS-3544] - Better support for move messages in IMAP
     * [CS-3771] - remove wasted space
     * [CS-3825] - Put a cleaner message in Chat application when the chat server is not available / remove stack trace
-    * [CS-3921] - Auto-complete should provide easy way to slect email when user has multipe email
+    * [CS-3921] - Auto-complete should provide easy way to select email when user has multiple email

 ** New Feature
     * [CS-382] - Autocomplete in To: CC: and BCC:
     * [CS-3693] - public contacts attributes based on portal's user profile

 ** Task
-    * [CS-1138] - Refactoring : JCRDataStorage does not implement DataStorage
+    * [CS-1138] - Re-factoring : JCRDataStorage does not implement DataStorage
     * [CS-2429] - add xsd to the xml configurations
     * [CS-3422] - Migrate webservices to WS 2
-    * [CS-3427] - Upgrade openfre dependency
+    * [CS-3427] - Upgrade openfire dependency
     * [CS-3770] - Enable csdemo portal
     * [CS-3794] - Find a way to configure 2 openfire
     * [CS-3795] - Cleanup dependencies